The Colts have, without any question, the best set of quality wins in the NFL this season.

 The NFC South race: It sure looked like a walk over for the Saints in the NFC South a few weeks ago.
 The Panthers might have something to say about it.

-Carolina still has two games against New Orleans, a team it swept last year.
+Carolina still has two remaining games against New Orleans, and the Panthers did sweep the Saints last year.
 Given how well Carolina plays on defense, the race might come down to late December.